SGD Help: Gene Ontology (GO)

 In addition to the basic, essential components of a GO annotation, there are some optional pieces of information that may be associated with the GO annotation when appropriate.
 These include a Qualifier, the With/From field and the Annotation Extension field:

 There are several Qualifiers that modify the interpretation of an annotation.
 The three allowed qualifiers are currently NOT, contributes_to, and colocalizes_with.
-For a detailed explanation of the qualifiers, please see the Using the Qualifier column section of the GO Annotation Conventions guidelines.
+For a detailed explanation of the qualifiers, please see the Annotation Qualifiers section of the Introduction to GO Annotations.

 - With/From Field